mj-xmr/SolOptXMR/README.md

 The title of the plot presents the sum of produced electricity in a given day.
 It makes sense to compare and sum up this values for the extreme conditions.

+# Further documentation
+- [safety](docs/safety.md): how to handle electrical systems safely.
+Tell me, that you "read and understood it", and I can sleep fine.
+- [economy](docs/economy.md): my economy views and the resulting dynamic tailored to production of electricity

 # Screenshots

 ## First production model